idfive/Developer-Documentation/docs/general/content_migration/overview.md

 # Content Migration Overview

 Content migrations are, in all honesty, fickle, challenging, and labor-intensive.
-When we say "content migration", we mean a (usually automated) transfer of existing content from an old site to a new one.
+When we say "content migration", we mean a transfer of existing content from an old site to a new one, and/or actually building different pages on the site from Copy Docs.
 This also usually happens at the same time as a CMS upgrade, as well as content restructuring.
+For the purposes of this document, we are focusing on what can, or cannot be automated for those migrations.

 ## Some considerations